metantz/SimpleLocal-RemoteKeylogger/README.md

 - COLEMAK
 - default: qwerty-us<br>

-You may also change keyboard during `slrk` execution with:
+You may also change keyboard during `slrk` execution with, for example:
 ```bash
 $setxkbmap dvorak
 ```